This post was originally published on March 8, 2018.

 - Irish Boxty Bread: a no-yeast potato bread that will leave you wanting another piece!

 This easy recipe for Waterford blaas shows you how to make these traditional Irish white bread rolls.
 These homemade rolls make amazing sandwiches, and taste good just with butter!
-Eat like the Irish and try them at breakfast.
-You’ll love these crusty, pull apart buns with a soft center.
+Eat like the Irish and try these soft, pull apart buns at breakfast.

 - 2 teaspoons fine salt (10g)

 - about 1 1/4 cup filtered water (300 ml)